yshui/synergy-core/README.md

 ----
 + Unicode support layer for Windows.
 + Setup a build server maybe (probably not).
-+ Clean any CMAKE things that can be cleaned.
++ Clean any CMake things that can be cleaned.
 + Correct the media-toggle button on Windows (it might be broken).
-+ Wayland support (I probably won't write this myself).
++ Wayland support (requires support from the compositor: GNOME, KWin, etc).
 + Fix bugs.
 + Verify MinGW(-64) builds work.
++